bmhash/bmhash.github.io/docs/planning/README.md

 * Do not mistake the medium for the message - it’s not the plan in itself that matters but the layout to the direction towards the outcomes, hence the need to have a baseline to compare to once things get moving;

-## What constitutes planning and how can we built one
+## What are the key elements in planning

 Let’s first go over the dimensions and elements of planning while also detailing its own process where it unfolds.